VertexF/Pet-Clinic/README.md

 # Pet-Clinic
 The good old Spring Pet Clinic.
+Work In Progress.